neul-labs/gity/README.md

 2. Open a draft PR early so reviewers can help shape the direction.
 3. Update relevant docs whenever you change behavior.

 Please include notes on how you tested your changes and any regressions you considered.
-The CI matrix (to be added) will run the same checks documented in our process guide.
+The CI matrix runs the same checks documented in our process guide across Linux, macOS, and Windows.